-There shall be no discharge of floating solids or visible foam in other than trace amounts.
-There shall be no discharge of visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks.
+There should be no discharge of floating solids or visible foam in other than trace amounts.
+There should be no discharge of visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks.

-SECTION B. SCHEDULE OF COMPLIANCE
+B. SCHEDULE OF COMPLIANCE